jfspps/howtos/ProgrammingC++/6_WindowsAPIGDIPart1.md

 The area returned (known to `hdc` above) is not always the entire client area, only some portion of it.
 If an update to the whole of the client area (e.g. for graphics applications and games) is required, then the application code would instead get a handle to the _graphics device context_ of the window.
+The latter is an abstraction of display or graphics output devices, including video cards and printers.

 ### Introducing GetDC and ReleaseDC